 Do visitors fail to reach content you think is important, by not scrolling enough?
 Move this content higher up on the page.

 Do visitors click on non-clickable elements?
-Either make them clickable or change their design.
+Either make them clickable or

 Heat map examples and case studies

 1. Dan, the blogger, and his poorly formatted text

 Dan had a moderately successful blog and tried to monetize it by joining affiliate programs.
 He started linking anchor texts from his posts to his partner pages to earn commission.

 One month later, more than 3,800 users had read his brilliant review of a recent best selling e-book.
 There were also many comments on the post and the content had been shared by some.
 Yet, looking at his analytics, Dan saw that only 3 visitors had clicked the affiliate links in his text.
 He thought it was too little, but had no idea about the reasons behind this.

 For his next post, he also used a heatmap tool.
 What he found, surprised him.
 Looking at the click heatmap for the page, he noticed users were actually trying to click, but in the wrong places.
 Some text fragments were highlighted in such a way that people thought they were clickable.
 On the other hand, the styling of the actual links didn’t get enough attention and clicks.